NKesar75/BoredDeveloperBot/README.md

 ## Contributing to this Project
-Please make desired changes and open a pull request to go to `main`.
+Please make desired changes and open a pull request to go to `master`.
 Someone with mainter access will review the code and either approve or leave comments in the MR.